salesforce/lwc/docs/guide/component-lifecycle.md

 }
 ```

-> Note: all hooks are guarantee to be called after all child elements of the component (based on its template) are created and inserted inside the HOST element.
+> Note: all hooks are guaranteed to be called after all child elements of the component (based on its template) are created and inserted inside the HOST element.